 English as a Second Language (ESL) courses are often divided into basic, intermediate and advanced levels.
 Basic grammar and writing courses introduce non-native speakers to English grammar, punctuation, spelling and speech.
 Intermediate classes continue to focus on grammar and writing skills.
 Students also can improve their reading skills.
 Advanced ESL courses teach students how to structure sentences, paragraphs and essays.

 Several community colleges offer family literacy courses.
-These programs include the entire family in the learning experience.
-Students and members of their family can attend classes that focus on reading and speaking English, earning a GED credential, developing job skills and strengthening parenting skills.
+These programs include the entire family in the learning experience and promote parental involvement in their child's learning process, particularly as their children will likely be attending school in English.
+Students and members of their family can attend classes that focus on four core educational areas; reading and speaking English, earning a GED credential, developing job skills and strengthening parenting skills.

 Adult education centers can provide citizenship classes in both English and Spanish for adults preparing to take the U.S. citizenship and immigration services exam.
-Students learn about the rights and responsibilities of citizenship.
-Courses are designed as a study guide for the citizenship exam.
-Adults are also shown how to access services and resources in the community.
+Students learn about the rights and responsibilities of citizenship and may receive an education into the history of the USA and its civic governing processes.
+Information on local services and resources available in the immediate community will also be available.
+The course is designed as a study guide to help prepare students for their citizenship exams.

 To enter this program, students must have a high school diploma or GED.
 Students gain key skills related to the world of court reporting, such as learning how to operate a stenograph machine with a professional level of accuracy.
 After completing all the relevant classes and certification, students will be able to find work as transcriptionists within the court system or provide captions in other contexts, such as within college classes or for TV shows.